Kozea/WeasyPrint/pages/using.rst

 Logging
 -------

-Some errors (syntax error in CSS, unsupported CSS property, missing image, ...) are not fatal and will not prevent a document from being rendered.
+Most errors (syntax error in CSS, unsupported CSS property, missing image, ...) are not fatal and will not prevent a document from being rendered.

 Both cssutils and WeasyPrint use the ``logging`` module from the Python